newsdev/nyt-nj-campfin/README.md

 Currently just listing filings by candidates who have filed for governor in 2017.

+# ACTUALLY everything is broken right now because they changed the site and I haven't had time to fix it.

 ## Usage
 Dump JSON with info about governor's election filings:
 ```